Basic math is one of the most important things that you can do in Excel, and it’s usually quite straightforward.

 What else can I try?

-There is something strangely satisfying about learning formulas in Excel.
+There is something strangely satisfying about learning formulas such as division in Excel.
 They’re an easy way to save time and get quick answers about your data.
 Mastering formulas is a gateway to mastering Excel, and if you’re ready to learn more it only takes a little bit of training.

 Right now we’re spotlighting a learning kit on Tech Deals that can help you out.